lazymanul/RL_hack/README.md

-# RL_hack
+# Khabarovsk RL hackathon soltions
-Khabarovsk RL hackathon soltions
+## by team: The Humans

 model_ppo - our baseline